qmachine/qmachine/docs/http-api.rst

 ~~~~~~~~

 To get the value of an avar, a client must request it by known box and known
 key.
+For the example shown in the table, an avar storing a value of 2 would

-For the first route, an avar storing a value of 2 would look like
+look like

 .. code-block:: js